Fees & Payments

 Make a Payment

-To make a payment by debit or credit card using PayPal, please click on the button to be taken to PayPal to complete your payment.
-You will be prompted to enter the amount on the next screen.
+We can also take your payment by debit or credit card using PayPal, for which you need to click on the yellow button to be transfer to PayPal site and complete your payment.

 If you have private health insurance, treatment fees may be partially or wholly paid by your insurance company on your behalf or reimbursed to you.
 If you are not insured you will need to pay the fees in full yourself, usually in advance.
 Patients who opt to be treated in private healthcare are liable for the fees for their treatment.

 West Cambridge Anaesthetists Group Limited deals directly with most of the health insurance companies in the UK and with international companies such as Tricare, BUPA Global, AETNA and AXA PPP International.

 Our fees for Anaesthetic services are charged within the benefit limits shown in the Fee schedules of BUPA, AXA PPP, CIGNA, VITALITY, WPA and HEALIX.